eo-roverx/can-firmware-arduino/README.md

 Upon powering on or restting any node, the main status LED will blink once if everything is initialized correctly.
 If the LED continues blinking, there is a fault with initializing the CAN bus.
 If the LED does not blink, there is a fault with initializing the ESP32.

-On the Translator node, the main status will turn on and stay on after the first valid message is received from the SBC.
-If the LED does not turn on, there is a fault with the serial communication.
+The main status will turn on and stay on after the first valid message is received on any node.
+If the LED does not turn on (on the Translator node), there is a fault with the serial communication.
+If it does not turn on (on the Arm node), there is a fault with the CAN communication or dip switch address.